← Back to 史記

 75

-In the eleventh year, Su Qin allied the six states east of the mountains to together attack Qin.
+In the eleventh year, Su Qin allied the six states east of the mountains for a joint attack on Qin.
 King Huai of Chu was the alliance leader.
 They arrived at Han Gu pass.
 Qin sent troops to attack the six states.
 The six states' troops all withdrew and returned.
 Qi alone was later.
 In the twelfth year, King Min of Qi attacked and defeated the Zhao and Wei armies.
 Qin also attacked and defeated Han.
 They contended for leadership with Qi.

 76